 I always capture formal wedding portraits of the bride and groom during their preparation.
 This strategy efficiently captures both the getting ready shots and formal portraits at once.
 These formal portraits also feature photos with the bridesmaids, groomsmen, and each person’s family.
 Capturing all formal portraits before the ceremony lets me minimize my impact on the bride and groom’s time with guests later.

 For Abbey and Rob’s wedding, I knew the timing and orientation of the ceremony were crucial.
-I advised them to position their arbor and seating to backlight them with the sun for their kiss shot, aiming for the best lighting.
+From my experience as a Santa Rosa wedding photographer, I advised them to position their arbor and seating to backlight them with the sun for their kiss shot, aiming for the best lighting.

 By scheduling the ceremony at 5PM (with sunset at 7PM), we maximized the chance for beautiful backlighting, saving the lowest sun angle for their formal couple portraits.
 They positioned their arbor, sod aisle, and guest chairs to let the oak tree frame them, creating arguably my favorite kiss shot to date.